-Command Description memory [local] Saves the running configuration to the active configuration file.
-For example: (config) # write memory In a cluster environment: write memory on a Master node or Normal node, propagates all changes throughout the cluster. write memory local on a Master node, propagates all changes throughout the cluster. write memory local on a Normal node, saves changes locally. terminal Displays the commands necessary to create the running configuration.
+Command Description memory [local] Saves the running configuration to a active configuration file.
+For example: (config) # write memory In a cluster environment: write memory on a master node is propagated to all the nodes in the cluster, and the configurations are saved locally for each of the nodes. write memory local on a master node is saved locally on the master node. write memory local on a normal node is saved locally on the node. terminal Displays the commands necessary to create the running configuration.
 For example: (config) # write terminal